emkalkan42/42_Berlin-Exam_Rank_3/README.md

 ## Exam IDE

 > [!NOTE]
-You should be able to use both VSCode and Vim in the exam.
+You should be able to use only Vim in the exam.

 <br>